mcl7659/hfoss2024-blogs/_posts/2024-03-06-bug-fix-isha.md

 Unfortunately, I did not completely fix the issue.
 The icons are supposed to be relinked.
 I am planning on making this apart of my bigger contribution assignment, however i did get to a start on where the changes may need to be made.
+'''
+self.setWindowIcon(QIcon("logo.png"))
+# Create a system tray icon
+self.tray_icon = QSystemTrayIcon(self)
+self.tray_icon.setIcon(QIcon("logo.png"))  # Set your own icon
+'''
+I was unfamiliar with teh self.tray_icon.setIcon() method.
+I looked at python documentation, however I still got stuck.
+Due to time constraints, I have settled with my current contribution for a bug fix, as I contacted the contributor very last minute.
+In the future, I will make sure to clarify my questions early on in the main contribution.